danbang/article-adolescence-optimal/README.md

 # article-adolescence-optimal

-This repository contains deidentified raw data and code supporting the following paper:
+This repository contains deidentified behavioural data and code supporting:

-Haller*, Bang*, Bahrami &amp; Lau, Group-decision making is optimal in adolescence.
-Scientific Report. [*equal contribution]
+<a href="https://www.nature.com/articles/s41598-018-33557-x"> Haller*, Bang*, Bahrami & Lau (2018) "Group-decision making is optimal in adolescence" Scientific Reports<a/> [*equal contribution]

 FigureX.m files will generate the specified plots and analyses from the paper.